nsiccha/monster/README.md

 * this is my first hierarchical model and by extension my first hierarchical ODE model,
 * my warm-up procedure has **not** been extensively tested,
 * my results do not agree with the results reported in the paper:
-  * **all population-variance-parameters and parameter variances are much higher** than reported,
+  * **all population-variance-parameters and parameter variances are much higher than reported**,
-  * VPR does not move much, and in the wrong direction,
+  * VPR does not move much (and in the wrong direction),
   * Fwp, Fpp, VMI and KMI do not move enough (but in the right direction),
   * Ff, Fl do almost not move at all,
-  * Vwp, Vpp, Vl, Pwp, Ppp, Pf and Pl seem to move to the "right" location (but retain a high variation),
+  * Vwp, Vpp, Vl, Pwp, Ppp, Pf and Pl seem to move to the "right" location (but retain a high variance),
   * Pba very confidently appears to "overshoot",
-* not all diagnostics are always perfect (Some Rhats are > 1.01, if barely so),
+* not all diagnostics are always perfect (Some Rhats are > 1.01, even if barely so),
 * relatedly, I reimplemented the (split) Rhat and E-BFMI computation myself, meaning there might potentially be a bug somewhere.